arkq/bluez-alsa/doc/bluealsa.8.rst

 implemented locally by the **bluealsa** daemon and cannot be modified by the remote device.

-Note that **bluealsa** relies on support from Bluez to implement native volume control for A2DP using AVRCP, and Bluez has not always provided robust support here.
-It is recommended to use Bluez release 5.65 or later to be certain that native A2DP volume control will always be available with those devices which provide it.
+Note that **bluealsa** relies on support from BlueZ to implement native volume control for A2DP using AVRCP, and BlueZ has not always provided robust support here.
+It is recommended to use BlueZ release 5.65 or later to be certain that native A2DP volume control will always be available with those devices which provide it.